Factor models on locally tree-like graphs: Introduction

 We then apply our interpolation scheme to compute the free energy density in specific models.
-We verify the Bethe prediction for the independent set model with low fugacity (Thm.~\ref{t:is}) as a consequence of Thm.~\ref{t:fm.unique}.
-Further, by using monotonicity properties to restrict the set of relevant Gibbs measures, we obtain results for the Potts model going beyond the implications of Thm.~\ref{t:fm.unique}: for $q=2$ (Ising), we verify the Bethe prediction for all $\be\ge0$, $B\in\R$ (Thm.~\ref{t:ising}), extending the results of \cite{\dmi,\dommersetal} to general locally tree-like graph sequences.
-For general $q$, we verify the prediction in regimes of non-negative $(\be,B)$ in which two specific Gibbs measures on the limiting tree coincide, namely, the Gibbs measures arising from free and 1 boundary conditions coincide (see Defn.~\ref{dfn:bd} below).
-This condition is satisfied throughout the range $\set{\be\ge0,B>0}$ for $q=2$; when $q\ge3$ there are regimes of non-uniqueness in which it fails, but we will show that it is satisfied both at $\be$ sufficiently small and sufficiently large, i.e.\ at high and low temperatures.
+We verify the Bethe prediction for the independent set model with low fugacity (Theorem~\ref{tis}) as a consequence of Theorem~\ref{tfmunique}.
+Further, by using monotonicity properties to restrict the set of relevant Gibbs measures, we obtain results for the Potts model going beyond the implications of Theorem~\ref{tfmunique}: for $q=2$ (Ising), we verify the Bethe prediction for all $\be\ge0$, $B\in\R$ (Theorem~\ref{tising}), extending the results of \cite{MR2650042,MR2733399} to general locally tree-like graph sequences.
+For general $q$, we verify the prediction in regimes of nonnegative $(\be,B)$ in which two specific Gibbs measures on the limiting tree coincide, namely, the Gibbs measures arising from free and 1 boundary conditions coincide, see Definition~\ref{dbd} below.
+This condition is satisfied throughout the range $\set{\be\ge 0,B>0}$ for $q=2$; when $q\ge3$ there are regimes of nonuniqueness in which it fails, but we will show that it is satisfied both at $\be$ sufficiently small and sufficiently large, that is, at high and low temperatures.

-Thm.~\ref{t:fm} can give useful bounds even beyond uniqueness regimes.
+Theorem~\ref{tfm} can give useful bounds even beyond uniqueness regimes.
 As an illustration, we study the Potts model in the case that $G_n$ converges locally to the $d$-regular tree $\treereg{d}$.
-In Thm.~\ref{t:potts.reg} we explicitly characterize the non-uniqueness regime of this model and use Thm.~\ref{t:fm} to give bounds for $\phi_n(\be,B)$ within this regime.
-In a forthcoming work with Allan Sly we prove that in this setting, $\phi(\be,B)$ exists and matches the lower bound of Thm.~\ref{t:potts.reg}.
+In Theorem~\ref{tpottsreg} we explicitly characterize the nonuniqueness regime of this model and use Theorem~\ref{tfm} to give bounds for $\phi _n(\be,B)$ within this regime.
+In a subsequent work \cite {arXiv12075500} we prove that in this setting, $\phi(\be,B)$ exists and matches the lower bound of Theorem~\ref{tpottsreg}.
 We also compute there the asymptotic free energy $\phi(\lm)$ (all $\lm\ge0$) for the independent set model on $d$-regular bipartite graphs.
-In contrast, for generic non-bipartite $G_n$ the consensus in physics is for a full replica symmetry breaking for large enough $\lm$, and consequently there does not exist even a heuristic prediction for the free energy density in this regime.
+In contrast, for generic nonbipartite $G_n$ the consensus in physics is for a full replica symmetry breaking for large enough $\lm$, and consequently there does not exist even a heuristic prediction for the free energy density in this regime.